 The Core Vaccines are those which protect against diseases that cause severe suffering (and often death).
 Every dog should be vaccinated against these diseases:

-• Distemper – this disease is closely related to measles and causes severe respiratory and intestinal damage; it also causes damage to the eyes and brain.
+- Distemper – this disease is closely related to measles and causes severe respiratory and intestinal damage; it also causes damage to the eyes and brain.
 Overall, the mortality rate is roughly 50%.
+Cases of Distemper have been rising in some regions such as Kent.

-• Canine Parainfluenza and Bordetella bronchiseptica – this is available as a combined, up the nose vaccine, or the parainfluenza alone as an injection.
+- Canine Parainfluenza and Bordetella bronchiseptica – the most effective and commonly used vaccine is a combined intranasal, or ‘up the nose’ vaccine.
 These are two of the most important causes of Kennel Cough, a nasty but not usually dangerous infection of the voicebox and windpipe.
 Vaccination is advised for all dogs that are likely to be socialising with other dogs and is an essential requirement for most kennels.

 Why can’t we let our dogs’ immune systems deal with these diseases?

-All of the Core diseases, plus Leptospirosis, are potentially fatal.
+All of the Core diseases are potentially fatal.
 This is because unvaccinated dogs need to learn how to fight the disease before they can defeat it.
 If they’re unlucky, or the disease is a particularly aggressive strain, or their immune system makes a mistake (which is common!), the infection may prove fatal before the immune system can mount an effective response.

 What is a vaccine?